hyperledger/fabric/docs/source/peers/peers.md

 We'll see a little later why the concept of **channels** in Fabric is important to hosting multiple ledgers and multiple chaincodes on a peer.

+## Fabric Gateway service

+Starting in Hyperledger Fabric v2.4, the [Fabric Gateway](../gateway.html) service is installed and enabled on each peer by default.
+The gateway service, as opposed to the client application (in Fabric v2.3 and earlier), manages transaction proposals and endorsements on the peer.
+The Gateway SDKs (v1.0.0 for Go, Node and Java) incorporate this peer-centric model of transaction processing, enabling simplified application development.
+Client applications developed with Fabric v2.3 or earlier SDKs will continue to run in Fabric v2.4.

 ## Applications and Peers

 We're now going to show how client applications interact with peers, and more specifically the [Fabric Gateway](../gateway.html) service running on peers, to access the ledger.
-Ledger-queries involve a simple dialogue between an application and a peer, while ledger-updates (writes) are more involve additional steps.
+Ledger-queries involve a simple dialogue between an application and a peer, while ledger-updates (writes) involve additional steps.

 A client application connects to the [Fabric Gateway](../gateway.html) service on a peer in order to access ledgers and chaincodes.
 Starting in Fabric v2.4, the Gateway SDKs